Columbus Bed Bug Experts

 - Use mattress and box spring covers to prevent the female bed bugs from laying eggs in places such as mattress seams and crevices in box springs.

 - Inspect clothing and shopping bags from retail stores carefully before bringing them into your home.

 - Vacuum suitcases thoroughly when returning from vacation locations.

 Stop!
 Contact Champion Pest & Termite Control immediately!
-Bed bugs can only be effectively treated by a pest management professional.
-A state licensed pest control professional will complete a thorough inspection of the infested area and create a comprehensive treatment plan to help control bed bugs in infested areas and minimize the spread of them to neighboring rooms.
+Bed bugs can only be effectively treated by a professional.
+A state licensed pest control professional will complete a thorough inspection of the infested area and create a comprehensive treatment plan to help manage bed bugs in infested areas and minimize the spread of them to neighboring rooms.